google/WebFundamentals/src/content/en/android/custom-tabs/implementation-guide/index.md

 [`void onNavigationEvent(int navigationEvent, Bundle extras)`][19]

 Will be called when a navigation event happens in the custom tab.
-The `navigationEvent int` is one of 6 values that defines the state of the the page is in.
+The `navigationEvent int` is one of 6 values that defines the state of the page is in.
 See below for more information.

 ```java
 /**